-How to use tools, such as Google Analytics, to improve your content's search engine optimisation (SEO) and get data on how users are interacting with your content.
+How to use tools such as Content Data and Google Analytics to improve your content's search engine optimisation (SEO) and get data on how users are interacting with your content.

 How to optimise your content for search

 Use popular keywords to make the most of search engine optimisation (SEO)

 Search engines are where most users start their search for information.
 If they cannot find your page, they will not get to your content.

 If you use their vocabulary, starting with your page title, summary and first paragraph, users will be more likely to find it.